Topologically Ordered Steady States in Open Quantum Systems: Robustness of topological degeneracy

-{\it Robustness of topological degeneracy}.---Now an important issue is whether the topological degeneracy of steady states is robust.
+Now an important issue is whether the topological degeneracy of steady states is robust.
 Only if it is robust can we identify a non-trivial topological phase.
-For instance, the two-dimension versions of both models also have topological degeneracy, with different steady states distinguished by the parity of non-contractible loops winding around the two cycles of the torus.
-However, intriguingly, we find that the topological degeneracy is fragile in two dimensions, while it is robust under weak local perturbations in higher dimensions.
-That is in sharp contrast to the ground state topological order in closed systems where topological degeneracy is usually immune to local perturbations.
+For instance, the 2d versions of both models also have topological degeneracy, with different steady states distinguished by the parity of non-contractible loops winding around the two cycles of the torus.
+However, intriguingly, we find that the topological degeneracy is fragile in 2d, while it is robust under weak local perturbations in higher dimensions, in accordance with previous studies on the thermal stability (fragility) of topological order \cite{dennis2002topological,nussinov2008autocorrelations,castelnovo2007finiteT,castelnovo2008topological,lu2020detecting}.
+This is in sharp contrast to the ground-state topological order in closed systems where topological degeneracy is usually immune to local perturbations.

-To make a better comparison with the ground state topological order, we first vectorize the density matrices in a double Hilbert space, $\rho=\sum_{mn}\rho_{mn}|m\rangle \langle n|\rightarrow |\rho\rrangle=\rho_{mn}|m\rangle\otimes|n\rangle$.
+To make a better comparison with the ground state topological order, we first vectorize the density matrices in a double Hilbert space, $\rho=\sum_{mn}\rho_{mn}|m\rangle \langle n|\rightarrow |\rho\rrangle=\sum_{mn}\rho_{mn}|m\rangle\otimes|n\rangle$.
 Correspondingly, the Liouvillian superoperator is mapped to an operator:

-Denote the exactly solvable Liouvillians defined in Eq. \ref{eq:model} as $\mathcal{L}_0$.
+Denote the exactly solvable Liouvillians defined in Eq.~\ref{eq:model} as $\mathcal{L}_0$.
 The degenerate steady states $|\text{ss}^{0,R}_\alpha\rrangle$ are right eigenstates of $\mathcal{L}_0$ with zero eigenvalues.
 For later convenience, we also define the left steady states $|\text{ss}^{0,L}_\alpha\rrangle$ as left eigenstates of $\mathcal{L}_0$, $\mathcal{L}_0^\dagger|\text{ss}_\mu^{0,L}\rrangle \equiv 0$.
 Now we add some weak local perturbation $\mathcal{L}_0\rightarrow \mathcal{L}_0+\delta\mathcal{L}$ .
 Then we can perform the standard degenerate perturbation theory to get the effective Liouvillian in the steady state subspace $S_0$ of $\mathcal{L}_0$.

 where $P\equiv\sum_\mu|\text{ss}^{0,R}_\mu\rrangle\llangle\text{ss}^{0,L}_\mu|\equiv I-Q$ is the projection onto $S_0$. $\lambda$ is to be self-consistently determined by the eigen equation $\mathcal{L}_{\text{eff}}|\lambda\rrangle=\lambda|\lambda\rrangle$.